linKhehe/ZaneAPI-docs/docs/api.rst

 .. http:get:: /status

-    This returns the API's current status.
+    This returns the API's current status in json.
+    It returns a status code and a message.
+    The information will rarely change.

     **Example Request**: